Gul'dan Abilities and Strategy

 After 0.5 seconds, deal 120 (+4% per level) damage to enemy Heroes in an area and Fear them for 2 seconds.
 While Feared, Heroes are Silenced and are forced to run away from Horrify's center.

-Horrify is an incredibly strong ability that not only deals damage but brings a much welcomed element of utility to Gul'dan's kit.
+Horrify is an incredibly strong ability that not only deals damage but brings a much welcomed element of crowd control utility to Gul'dan's kit.
 The most useful aspect of this ability is the way it can be used to manipulate the enemy teams positioning.
 Enemies stuck by Horrify will flee directly outward from the epicenter of where the ability was cast.
 Knowing this, players have several options with how they may choose utilize Horrify.